eTextile/Lulu/Hardware/README.md

 To facilitate forkable design the PCB is made with Upverter an online PCB router software.
 We are looking for a shape that allow zero waste in the panelization process.
 - [Circle shape](https://upverter.com/DataPaulette/5193c940bede1099/Lulu-star_20/ "Made with Upvetrter, online PCB router software").
 The circle shape correspond to the more common eTextile PCB but doesn't fit the zero waste.
-- [triangle shape](https://upverter.com/DataPaulette/08fe1452dfd87b08/Lulu-star_21/ "Made with Upvetrter, online PCB router software").
+- [Triangle shape](https://upverter.com/DataPaulette/08fe1452dfd87b08/Lulu-star_21/ "Made with Upvetrter, online PCB router software").
 Triangle is a shape that fit the three wire connectors and the zero waste panelization process.

 #### Part list
 | Part                 | REF                      | Weblink                | Price per unit |